- Golfer Benefits

 Emmerich continues to put together a solid summer.
 He’s qualified the U.S. Amateur Championship at Ridgewood Country Club in New Jersey, which will take place this month.
 Last week, he knocked off the medalist in the Mass Amateur championship, followed by a win over his younger brother Aidan Emmerich.

-After returning from a wedding in Michigan late Sunday night, Emmerich had sluggish rounds of 73 and 74, but on Wednesday, Emmerich executed every shot he was planning and could have gone even lower save for a few close misses on the green.
-After holing out from 50 yards eagle on the par-4 7th (385-yards) Emmerich made the turn at 5-under.
+After returning from a wedding in Michigan late Sunday night, Emmerich had fine rounds of 73 and 74, but on Wednesday, Emmerich executed every shot he was planning and could have gone even lower save for a few close misses on the green.
+After holing out from 50 yards for eagle on the par-4 7th (385-yards), Emmerich made the turn at 5-under.
 He then made a 15-footer for eagle on the 10th and birdied the next two holes to move to 9-under.
 After stuffing another one on the 15th, he made a 10-footer to move to 10-under to give him plenty of breathing room for the course record.
 The rest of the way, Emmerich reached the green in two and had easy two-putts to finish out the round.

 “Today I definitely pulled a few different clubs, like a couple three woods,” Emmerich said.
 “I didn’t really pump driver everywhere, which I think helped a little keeping it straighter, which I tried to do especially on the back nine.
 I made it on seven and then I made birdie on eight and I was just like, let’s just see how deep I could take it.”